Ahmed-alzarooni/CDA-DashBoard-streamlit/README.md

        └── Database.py       ← SQLite DB functions
    ```

-   When using this directory structure, please change the head section of the `MyApp.py` where we import libraries from
+   When using this directory structure, please modify the head section of the `MyApp.py` where we import libraries from
    ```
    from Auth import sign_up, login from Database import create_db